WordPress/phpunit-test-runner/README.md

 1. With Travis (or Circle or some other CI service) as the controller that connects to the remote test environment.
 2. With the runner cloned to and run directly within the test environment.

 The test runner is configured through environment variables, documented in [`.env.default`](.env.default).
+It shouldn't need any code modifications; in fact, please refrain from editing the scripts entirely, as it will make it easier to stay up to date.

 In a CI service, you can set these environment variables through the service's web console.
-With a direct clone, you can:
+With a direct Git clone, you can:

     # Copy the default .env file.
     cp .env.default .env